 At about the same time allotment garden areas were established in many parts of Sweden.
 The Swedish Federation, established in 1921, today represents some 22 856 allotment and leisure gardeners.
 The members are organised in about 229 local societies all over Sweden.
 The land is usually rented from the local authorities but each member owns his cottage (if there is one).
 In Stockholm and many other towns you can only sell your cottage through the society.
 To avoid unreasonable price rises the societies in these places decide the price of the cottage based on certain formulas.

-The Swedish Federation of Leisure Gardening is the biggest amateur gardening organization in Sweden.
-For some of our purposes we have formed The Swedish National Organization of Leisure Gardening Societies (in Swedish: FritidsOdlingens Riksorganisation, FOR), together with some of the other gardening societies.
+The Swedish Federation of Leisure Gardening is the biggest amateur gardening organisation in Sweden.
+For some of our purposes we have formed The Swedish National Organisation of Leisure Gardening Societies (in Swedish: FritidsOdlingens Riksorganisation, FOR), together with some of the other gardening societies.
 FOR is recognised as being the representative of the 2.5 million gardening households in Sweden.
-Together with Stockholm International Fairs FOR is the organizer of the big gardening exhibition Nordic Gardens, the most important garden exhibition in the Nordic countries.
+Together with Stockholm International Fairs FOR is the organiser of the big gardening exhibition Nordic Gardens, the most important garden exhibition in the Nordic countries.

 We are also a member of Studiefrämjandet.
 Studiefrämjandet is one of the largest study associations for adult education in Sweden.